timescale/docs/timescaledb/tutorials/aws-lambda/3rd-party-api-ingest.md

 1. Create Lambda function from the container

 ## Create ETL function
-As an example, here’s a function which pulls data from a finance API (Alpha Vantage) and inserts the data into TimescaleDB.
-The connection is made using the values from environment variables.
+This is an example function that pulls data from a finance API called Alpha Vantage, and inserts the data into TimescaleDB.
+The connection is made using the values from environment variables:
 ```python
 # function.py:
 import csv